snapcat/ClassMateBot/README.md

 ![$verify Jane Doe](https://github.com/SE21-Team2/ClassMateBot/blob/main/data/media/verify.gif)

 ### 2 - Project Voting
-The most important task in the upcoming semester that the bot automates is Project Voting which takes place at the end of the month of September and October.
-Our ClassMateBot allows the student to vote for a particular project which they would like to work on in the coming cycle.
-This task if done manually could be tedious as the students would have to wait for the TAs or Professor to announce which project they would be getting if voting is done manually.
-The bot automates this process and would give out the results as soon as all the students have voted for their choices.
-A little example is provided below.
+Voting for projects is a common occurence that many students must endure.
+With the addition of a voting system, this task is made easier by allowing student groups to place themselves on projects through an easy to use discord system.
+With the combination of the ClassMateBot grouping system, teams can easily vote their group into a project, switch their votes, or view the full list of projects that have been voted for.
 ![image](https://user-images.githubusercontent.com/32313919/140250549-8de514c0-d411-41fe-976c-6b43c7bd1edf.png)
 ![image](https://user-images.githubusercontent.com/32313919/140250910-3aa8d6cd-000d-4b51-949a-0c60f3464c3b.png)

 ### 3 - Deadline Reminder
-Next important thing our project covers is the Deadline reminder feature of our bot.
-Whenever a homework or project deadline is close the bot itself sends out a reminder to all the students so that they could submit their work on time.
-This feature also lets the students add other reminders along with the scheduled ones.
-Students working on assignments or homeworks from other subjects could add other reminders so that they are in touch with all their pending work.
-A little example is provided below.
+The next important thing our project covers is the Deadline reminder feature of our bot.
+Students may add homeworks, links, and due dates using the system, and then view their daily or weekly dues with ease.
+No longer will a student be vulnerable to those odd submission times like 3:00 PM.
+See homework specific to one class, due today, or due this week!
 ![$addhw CSC510 HW2 SEP 25 2024 17:02](https://github.com/SE21-Team2/ClassMateBot/blob/main/data/media/addhomework.gif)

 ### 4 - Personally Pinning Messages
 Another problem that the students face is that they cannot pin important messages they want to go back to later.
-Students could send in the link of the message they would want to pin and the bot would do store that.
-This way all students could pin the messages personally through the bot.
-The pinned messages of other students would not be visible to the current user as we have added the validation of only showing the reminders added by the user not by other students.
-This feature can also be used to take quick notes with tags.
+With pinned messages, the student can save discord message links easily to point back to prior messages or just leave their own general messages.
+It is a very easy system to use and could be creatively used by a student in many different ways to promote better classroom success.
 ![image](https://user-images.githubusercontent.com/32313919/140243037-8e4c192c-5842-4fd9-85b0-6cccaf3f74ab.png)